Working with you –

-To ensure you can continue to support your clients, we wanted to update you on the measures we are taking to ensure we can offer the best possible service in these unique circumstances.
+To ensure you can continue to support your clients through the coronavirus pandemic, we wanted to update you on the measures we are taking to ensure we can offer the best possible service in these unique circumstances.

-- If you’re re-mortgaging your property the maximum LTV is 85% or less
+- If you’re re-mortgaging your property the maximum LTV is 90%

 - New Build purchases will be accepted up to a maximum of 85% LTV